500 E Market Street

 - There is a three day waiting period, including the day of application.
 The license is then good for a period of sixty days.

 Marriage duplicates (a certified copy of the marriage license) may be obtained from the county where you applied.
 Armstrong County charges $7.50 for this document.
-These may be necessary for social security names changes as well as driver’s licenses.
+(Request for Marriage Duplicates) These may be necessary for social security names changes as well as driver’s licenses.
+Click here for an on-line form for marriage application.
+You may fill in the form.
+It will only begin the process.
+You both still need to appear in person to complete.
+You will be assigned a number, please bring this number with you when you come in to apply.